 In New Jersey, the statute of limitations for felonies is:

-In New Jersey, the statute of limitations for misdemeanors is:
+In New Jersey, the statute of limitations for a disorderly persons offense is:

 New Jersey also has exceptions to the statute of limitations.
 Crimes of manslaughter or murder do not have legal deadlines for filing a charge; these charges can be filed years after the alleged crime occurred.
 Another exception to the statute of limitations is if the person who is being charged with a criminal offense is also facing pending prosecution for the same criminal conduct.
 In these situations, New Jersey’s statute of limitations does not apply.
 In addition, If the individual being charged is fleeing justice, the statute of limitations also does not run.

 When you are charged with a criminal offense, you need a winning defense strategy.
 You want results.
 The last thing you need is a mediocre defense of the charges brought against you.
-The dedicated Little Falls criminal charges attorney at Camili Law, LLC gets results for clients throughout New Jersey who are charged with criminal offenses.
+The dedicated Little Falls, NJ criminal charges lawyers at Camili & Capo, PA get results for clients throughout New Jersey who are charged with criminal offenses.

-Led by a former New Jersey prosecutor, Camili Law, LLC uses this insight and experience to employ legal strategies that are tailored to refute the charges brought against you by the prosecution.
+Led by a former New Jersey prosecutor, Camili & Capo, PA uses this insight and experience to employ legal strategies that are tailored to refute the charges brought against you by the prosecution.
 This approach gets results for our clients so that they can put the past behind them and get back to living their lives.
-If you or a family member has been charged with any type of criminal offense — from motor vehicle theft to property crime, shoplifting, or assault — the skilled criminal attorney at Camili Law, LLC is here to help your case.
+If you or a family member has been charged with any type of criminal offense — from motor vehicle theft to property crime, shoplifting, or assault — a skilled criminal attorney at Camili & Capo, PA is here to help your case.
 Learn more about the services we provide by scheduling a free, no-obligation consultation.

 Little Falls Township, New Jersey is located in Passaic County and is named for a waterfall on the Passaic River.
 Little Falls Township is home to approximately 14,306 residents.
 In 2018, the greatest number of crimes reported to law enforcement in Little Falls Township were property crimes, with 113 incidents reported.
 This was followed by crimes of larceny/theft, which totaled 83 reported incidents in 2018.
 There were 17 burglaries reported to law enforcement in 2018, along with 16 reports of violent crime and 16 reported aggravated assaults.
 In addition, there were 13 motor vehicle thefts reported to law enforcement in Little Falls in 2018.